Bolanle Awe: Life and Early Education

+Career

+Awe started her Career as the first female lecturer at the Department of History, at the University of Ibadan, this advancent made her the first female academic staff in a Nigerian university.
+She one of the pioneers of the comprehensive study of women’s history and feminist history.

 She rose to be a professor at the same university.
 She was one of the historians who allowed their evidence to include oral traditions.
 This meant that she was able to trace back histories before the arrival of Europeans.
 She was also active in identifying how the role of women in history was being overlooked and she co-founded the Women's Research and Documentation Centre (WORDOC) to promote the coordination of women's studies research and new methodologies to study Nigerian women.
 In 1982, she was made an Officer of the Order of the Federal Republic of Nigeria.

 From 1990 to 1992 she served as the first chairperson of the National Commission for Women (NCW).

 However, she resigned from her post in 1992 after the government restructured the commission, placing it under the control of the First Lady of Nigeria, Maryam Babangida.

 In 1998, she retired and the following year, the department of African studies published a small book about her.
 After her retirement, she continued to research and in 2005 she became the Pro-Chancellor of the University of Nigeria in Nsukka.

 When history professor Toyin Falola was interviewed he spoke about some Nigerian figures who he believes have been recognised prematurely for their achievements.
 In his argument he cites several Nigerian academics who are rightly what he calls "intellectual heroes".
 His list includes Chimamanda Ngozi Adichie, Chinua Achebe, Teslim Elias, Babatunde Fafunwa, Simeon Adebo, Bala Usman, Eni Njoku, Ayodele Awojobi and Bolanle Awe.

 Professor Dele Layiwola presented a festschrift in honor of Professor Bolanle Awe.
-It was a two–day conference on 13 and 14 February at the University of Ibadan on the theme “Oral Traditions and Written Histories.“ marjoy collaborative partnership were the University of Texas at Austin, the University of Lagos, and the University of Ibadan.
+It was a two–day conference on 13 and 14 February at the University of Ibadan on the theme “Oral Traditions and Written Histories."
+Major collaborative partnership were the University of Texas at Austin, the University of Lagos, and the University of Ibadan.